9 Crustal Deformation and Earthquakes

 Subduction zones are where the largest, deepest earthquakes occur.
 These are known as megathrust earthquakes.
-Example areas include the Sumatran Islands, and the Aleutian Islands, and the coast of South America.
-The Cascadia Subduction Zone off the coast of Washington and Oregon is another.
+Example areas include the Sumatran Islands, the Aleutian Islands, and the west coast of South America.
+The Cascadia Subduction Zone off the coast of Washington and Oregon is another exmple.

 Collision zone earthquakes

 Continental collisions create broad area of earthquakes.
 They can have some deep, large earthquakes from ‘left-over’ subduction and/or deep-crustal processes.
-Area where this is occurring is the Himalayan Mountains and the Alps.
+An area where this is occurring is the Himalayan Mountains and the Alps.

 Transform Fault Boundaries